 So I was pretty surprised to find that the windows are heavily-tinted at the bottom, and only open up top.

 My suggestion?
 Stand up – you not only get to shoot out the window, but also get to catch a breeze.
-Phew.
+Which in the sticky humidity is quite a relief.

 As you approach the station, get ready to shoot.
 That’s when you’re most likely to catch some good scenes, vendors, markets.